-Note: All created projects are shipped with a README file that contain all necessary details to build it and use it.
+Note: All created projects are shipped with a README file that should contains all necessary details to build it and use it.
 This will be a simplified procedure with a Makefile command to launch the buildout process.

 2.2 Usage